pairshaped/curlingio-docs/docs/club-management/settings.md

 If you optionally provide your tax identifier (Business Number in Canada), we'll include it on the receipts sent to your curlers when they make a purchase.
 This is rarely required, but we have seen cases where registrants needed a tax identifier for expense purposes.

+## Season starts in

+You can select the month that you'd like your season to begin.
+It's always going to be the 1st of this month (at 12:00 AM).
+This cutoff affects the following:

+1. Your seasonal fees and seasonal procucts.
+This determines which season they are collected for.
+2. Your leagues based on their start dates.
+3. Your age restrictions.
+For example a maximum age restrictions of 17, means they cannot be older than 17 when this month begins.

+Be careful changing this since it's effects are so wide reaching.
+Ideally you rarely, if ever, need to change this month.

 ## Integrations